larklarky/CS50_webdev_project_5/README.md

 - serializers.py  — stores all the serializers for each django model.
 Serializers classes are defined as children of DjangoREST framework’s ModelSerializers.
 Those classes allow work with querysets and model instances and convert Python datatypes to JSON and other types.
 - urls.py  — contains all url paths that create mapping between URLs and views.
 - views.py  — contains functions that take web requests and return web responses.
+- tests.py - contains tests for API.
+- requirements.txt - contains all information of all libraries that needed to be installed in order for the project to work.

 Frontend